MostIL/CollectiveAccess-Bootstrap-Theme/README.md

 # collective-access-template
-Theme for (https://www.collectiveaccess.org/ "CollectiveAccess").
+Theme for [CollectiveAccess](https://www.collectiveaccess.org/ "CollectiveAccess's Homepage").
 The theme is based on the Bootstrap framework and supports RTL languages.

 # Installation Instructions
 Extract the files into the themes folder.